Wind-WindKids/winding/samples/sophieandwind/winter.md

 Sophie snorted.
 “That’s not a real place.”

-“It’s real — sun makes wind, remember?
-You’ll see.
+“It’s real.
 We’re in Silicon Valley — this is where your iPhone was created.
 We’ll even drive past Apple today.”

 He leaned back, grinning.
-“And my home here is in Hidden Valley… inside Silicon Valley.
+“And my home here is a Hidden Silicon Valley inside Silicon Valley.
 Used to be a sand mine.
 They filled it in, built houses about fifty years ago.”

+Sophie snorted.
+“That's definitely not a real place.”

+Wind laughed.
+“It is as real as Jardin du Luxembourg,” you'll see.

 The Waymo eased forward, merging into the stream of cars, then slid toward the airport exit.